ShravaniKode/ShravaniKode/README.md

 ### Hey there! 👋

-I'm Shravani, an Electrical Engineering undergrad at IIT Bombay, navigating the exciting world of hardware acceleration and machine learning! 💻⚡
+I'm Shravani, an Electrical Engineering undergrad at IIT Bombay, navigating the exciting world of hardware and machine learning! 💻⚡

 - 🔭 Currently optimizing ML models on FPGAs and RISC-V architectures
 - 🌱 Exploring reinforcement learning for hardware design